-Differences between depression and sadness show you 6 main differences.
+Differences between depression and sadness show you six main differences.
 Most people sometimes feel sad or depressed and are listless.
-It is a normal response of all mammals to loss, disease or daily life struggles.
+It is a normal response of all mammals to loss, disease, or daily life struggles.
 But if intense mourning lasts many days to weeks, more can be behind it.
-This includes the feeling of being helpless, hopeless and worthless.
+This lousy feeling includes the feeling of being helpless, hopeless, and worthless.
 This feeling keeps you from living your life.
 If you know someone who is or behaves like this, it can be more than sadness.
-There may be clinical depression.
-A disease that needs to be treated!
+There may be clinical depression, a disease that you and your doctor must treat!

 Description What is Depression

-1. Definitely, a serious disease that affects the whole person.
+1. The severe disease affects the whole person.

 The body, mood, and thoughts are affected.
 Depression affects not only the physical health of a person but also his or her mind and mindset.
-It influences a person’s daily activities such as eating, sleeping and everything else.
+It influences a person’s daily activities, such as eating, sleeping, and everything else.
 The way he perceives a situation changes when he is in a depressive state.
 Differences between depression and sadness show you the next misunderstanding.

 2. A so-called blue mood is not the same as depression